-Running during the scheduled dates of the 2020 festival, Thursday 30th July to Sunday 2nd August, Cambridge Folk Festival at Home 2020 will include a mix of exclusive video content from artists, social media opportunities for audience interaction, and Cambridge-curated playlists which can be streamed online.
+Running during the scheduled dates of the 2020 festival, Thursday 30th July to Sunday 2nd August, Cambridge Folk Festival at Home 2020 will include a mix of exclusive video content from artists and workshop leaders plus a Cambridge-curated playlists which can be streamed on Spotify HERE.

 As part of the Festival’s celebrations, BBC Folk Singer of the Year Bella Hardy will lead the Cambridge Folk Festival’s Virtual Choir.
 A long-time performer at the Festival, Bella Hardy helped introduce The Hub in 2006 as a music making area for young people.
-Join Bella for a live workshop on YouTube the morning of Saturday 11 July, where you'll learn The Parting Glass in three-part harmony.
-You'll then have an opportunity to make a video of yourself singing, and we'll assemble as many videos as we can into a choral collage to be shared over the course of the weekend.
-Learn more and book your place here.
+Look out for the Virtual Choir's performance of The Parting Glass in three-part harmony during the festival.

 Another highlight of the weekend will be the Songlines Interview, featuring Songlines Magazine editor Jo Frost in conversation with Fatoumata Diawara, which will be available to watch on Facebook.